linderkm/credit-risk-classification/README.md

 # Challenge 20: Credit Risk Classification
 This repo contains code and analysis for the Module 20 Challenge.
 Code for this challenge can be found in Credit_Risk/credit_risk_classification.ipynb.
 The analysis component can be found below.
-Refernces for this work can be found in the 'References' section below.
+References for this work can be found in the 'References' section below.

 ## Credit Risk Analysis Report